dmpeters/dotfiles/README.md

-Collection of my dotfiles.
+(mt) version for visage dotfiles

-I keep these files in ~/Projects/dotfiles directory and link the dotfiles in my home directory (see linker).
+I keep these files in ~/dotfiles directory and link the dotfiles in my home directory (see linker).